eurolinux-enterprise-linux-sources/inkscape/src/packaging/win32/portable/readme.packaging.txt

 (0. Compile Inkscape)
 1. Copy everything from the "inkscape" build directory, EXCEPT for inkscape.dbg and gdb.exe, into ./App/Inkscape
 2. Update the version number in the "Version" section of ./App/AppInfo/appinfo.ini
+3. Compile ./Other/Source/InkscapePortable.nsi with NSIS
 4. Run the PortableApps.com AppCompactor on ./App/Inkscape
-3. Run the PortableApps.com Launcher on this directory
 5. Run the PortableApps.com Installer on this directory

 6. InkscapePortable_X.XX.paf.exe will now be in packaging/win32, ready for release